-Every year, hundreds of expats pack up their things and head off to get a slice of la dolce vita.
+Every year, hundreds of expats pack up their things and head off to get a slice of la dolce vita - the good life.

-But even if only they intend to stay for a while, expats often find that buying property in Italy is more advantageous than renting.
+But even if they intend to stay for a while, expats often find that buying property in Italy can be more advantageous than renting.
 Rental properties in cities like Rome and Milan go at a premium and even the smallest, one-bedroom apartments are expensive to rent.

 Preparing to buy property in Italy

 The first step to buying property in Italy is to engage a lawyer in one's home country.
-Some expats may brush this off as an unnecessary caution, but it's important to engage the services of some whose sole job is to represent the interests of the buyer.
-Try to find someone who is bilingual and familiar with both Italian and international property law.
+Some expats may brush this off as an unnecessary caution, but it's important to engage the services of an expert to represent an expat's interests.
+Ideally, this person should be able to speak Italian and should be familiar with both Italian and international property law.

 Finding property in Italy

 Various websites have information on the property market in every region.
-This general overview is worth a look for getting a general feel of the climate and average property prices, as well as any taxes and/or processes that are unique to that region.
+This general overview is worth researching to develop an understanding of the property market, average property prices, as well as any taxes and/or processes that are unique to that region.

 Once expats have a general idea of the market in their chosen region, they can begin the search for a new home on reputable property websites.
 However, not every property in the chose area will be listed online.
 The majority of real estate enquiries, especially in regional Italy, are still done in person.

-The best way to find properties is to get in contact with at least three or four local real estate agents.
+The best way to find properties is to contact at least three or four local real estate agents.
 Expats should describe what they're looking for in detail and ask them to compile a shortlist of properties.
-Then expats should travel to Italy and personally inspect them.
+Prospective buyers should then travel to Italy and personally inspect them.

-Check online to ensure the real estate agent is registered with the Chamber of Commerce (Camera di Commercio, Industria, Artigianato ed Agricoltura) before contacting them.
+Expats should also ensure that any estate agencies dealt with are registered with the Italian Chamber of Commerce (Camera di Commercio, Industria, Artigianato ed Agricoltura).

 Once they've found the perfect property in Italy, expats can get down to the nitty-gritty of buying it.

-Expats will need to open an Italian bank account, which must be done in person in Italy.
-An Italian tax code number (codice fiscale) will also be needed, which can be obtained at at the Italian consulate in one's home country or through an Italian tax office.
-This can take up to three weeks.
+Buyers will need to open an Italian bank account, which must be done in person in Italy.
+An Italian tax code number (codice fiscale) will also be needed, which can be obtained from the Italian consulate in one's home country or through an Italian tax office.

-Make a written offer (proposta d'acquisto irrevocabile).
+Submit a written offer (proposta d'acquisto irrevocabile).
 This document is supplied by the estate agent.
 Once signed by both parties, it locks in the price of the property.
-Expats can pay a 10 percent deposit at this stage as a sign of good faith, but it’s not compulsory.
+Expats typically pay a 10 percent deposit at this stage as a sign of good faith, but it’s not compulsory.

-Engage a geometra.
+Engage the services of a geometra.
 A geometra is a surveyor and architect rolled into one.
-They make sure the property is up to code.
+They ensure that the property meets housing codes.
 Expats can hire one themselves or ask their estate agent to do it for them.

-Commission a legal check of the property and a credit check of the seller to make sure there are no title disputes or mortgages.
-This can be done by the estate agent, the lawyer or the geometra.
+Commission a legal check of the property and a credit check of the seller to ensure that there are no title disputes or mortgages.
+This can be done by an estate agent, lawyer or the geometra.

 Sign the preliminary contract (compromesso).
 This legally binding contract is drawn up by the estate agent and commits both parties to the transfer of ownership on the terms and conditions agreed to.
-At this stage, a deposit of at least 10 percent must be made.
+At this stage, a deposit of at least 10 percent of the purchasing price must be made.

 Commission a final conveyance and legal check.
 This must be done by a licensed Italian notary (notaio).
 The estate agent can recommend one.